Bedrock-OSS/regolith/docs/_pages/docs/content/community-filters.md

 }
 ```

-As always, please use caution when running unknown code.
+Please use caution when running unknown code.
+{: .notice--warning}

 ## Filters